EU Digital COVID Certificate: Information in the certificate

 Additionally, the certificate contains the full name and date of birth of the certificate holder.
 No other personal information is included.

 Each certificate only certifies one claim, so for each vaccination and each test a separate certificate is required.

 Implementation

-The EUDCC is a digitally-signed document.
-It is usually supplied in the form of a QR code, either contained in a PDF file, or as a printout.
+The EUDCC was a digitally-signed document.
+It was usually supplied in the form of a QR code, either contained in a PDF file, or as a printout.
 There are various mobile apps available to store and display the EUDCC (such as the Corona-Warn-App); alternatively, the EUDCC can be presented on paper.

-To check the validity of the EUDCC, a special software is required which scans the QR code and verifies the digital signature, for example the mobile application CovPassCheck-App.
+To check the validity of the EUDCC, special software was required which scans the QR code and verifies the digital signature, for example the mobile application CovPassCheck-App.

-Technically, the QR code contains JSON document with the information payload.
+Technically, the QR code contains a JSON document with the information payload.
 This JSON document is serialized using Concise Binary Object Representation (CBOR), and digitally signed according to CBOR Object Signing and Encryption (COSE).
 The resulting data is compressed with zlib and encoded into the final QR code.